smy1/swlab/python/README.md

 ```
 As shown in the code above, the merge function has three parameters:
 - __folder__: Where is the main project folder that stores all the videos?
 In this example, the main project folder is called "mc_vid", stored in the desktop by a user named "user".
 - __children__: What are the names of the first-level subfolders?
-These subfolders are stored within main project folder and are presumably named after the participants' ID (in this example, "a62_c62", "a63_c63", and "a64_c64").
-By listing all the subfolders here, the merge function will loop through them one by one.
+These subfolders should be stored directly within the main project folder.
+In this example, the three subfolders are "a62_c62", "a63_c63", and "a64_c64" (which, in our case, refer to the participants' ID).
 - __camera__: What are the names of the second-level subfolders?
-These subfolders are stored within the first-level child subfolders.
-These second-level subfolders should be the name of the cameras/video recorders.
-Within these camera subfolders should be all the short, truncated videos that we want to concatenate into one complete long video.
+These subfolders should be stored within the first-level  subfolders.
+In this example, these second-level subfolders are the names of the cameras/video recorders.
+Within these subfolders should be all the short, truncated videos that we want to concatenate into one complete long video.
+- In short, the storage path of the short videos should be something in the line of _< main project folder >/<first-level "child" subfolder>/<second-level "camera" subfolder>/< videos to be concatenated >_.
+By passing these subfolders into the function, all the videos in them will be processed automatically.

 >[!TIP]
->If a camera subfolder does not exist within one or more of the child subfolders, the function will just return a statement that there is nothing to merge for that child's camera.
-This means that we can list all the possible camera subfolders even if these subfolders exist only in some of the child subfolders but not in other child subfolders.
+>If a camera subfolder does not exist in one or more of the child subfolders, the function will just return a statement that there is nothing to merge for that child's camera.
+This means that we can list all the possible second-level subfolders even if these subfolders exist only in some of the first-level subfolders but not in others.

 > [!IMPORTANT]
 > Even if there is only one first-level "children" subfolder, the argument must be given within a square bracket [ ] so that Python treats it like a list, otherwise, the function will return an error.
 This is true for all other parameters in which the function is supposed to loop through, like the second-level "camera" subfolder in this example or the start time information in Example 2 below.